wendyverdonk93/docs/content/payment-methods/wallet/applepay/apple-pay-how-does-it-work.md

 * Refunding more than the stated amount of the original transaction is __not__ possible for Apple Pay.
 More information is available on our [refund more than original amount](/faq/finance/refund-more-than-original-amount/) page

-* Visa and Mastercard (Apple Pay) transactions have a maximum refund period.
+* Visa, Mastercard and Maestro (Apple Pay) transactions have a maximum refund period.
 All cards on Apple Pay records can be refunded within 180 days.
 After this period, it is advised to process the requested refund through a bank transfer

 * The lifetime of a payment link can be adjusted.
 This might be beneficial for your inventory.
 The adjustment can be processed through the days or seconds active.
 Full documentation can be found on our [lifetime of a payment link](/faq/api/lifetime-of-a-payment-link/) FAQ page

-* Mastercard and Visa (Apple Pay) can be processed in the following [currencies](/faq/general/which-currencies-are-supported-by-multisafepay/) as standard currency
+* Mastercard, Visa and Maestro (Apple Pay) can be processed in the following [currencies](/faq/general/which-currencies-are-supported-by-multisafepay/) as standard currency